We need a commitment to nature's recovery

 Your MP’s House of Commons address will be:

 Most MPs are on Twitter, so if you don't feel confident enough to write to your MP, try sending them a tweet instead.
 You only have a limited number of words, so make an impact with a striking image, too.

 Pair a picture of yourself in your favourite local wild place with our #WilderFuture hashtag and an update like:

 @InsertMPTwitterHandleHere [Insert place name here] is my favourite wild place.
 Are you going to help protect it by supporting laws for nature in the #EnvironmentBill? #WilderFuture

 Why is the Environment Bill so important?

 We need wildlife.
 Our natural world is valuable in its own right.
 As well as storing carbon and reducing flood risk, a healthy natural landscape is the foundation of our wellbeing – we depend on it and it depends on us.
 By creating more space for nature, we can create a better world for people and wildlife.

 Wildlife is in trouble.
 From rivers and woodlands to birds and wildflowers, our natural world is struggling.
 More than half the species assessed in the latest State of Nature report have suffered since the 1970s, with many of our much-loved animals (including hedgehogs and great crested newts) struggling.

 Wildlife needs us.
-We have a unique opportunity to make a difference, and we can make a difference.
-A new and ambitious Environment Act can help to reverse the trend of missing wildlife, setting out a plan for nature's recovery and creating a healthier natural world for us all.
+We have a unique opportunity to make a difference, and it can be done.
+A legally-binding Environment Bill can help to reverse the trend of missing wildlife, setting out a plan for nature's recovery and creating a healthier natural world for us all.

-Why is an Environment Act Important to Lancashire, Manchester and Merseyside?
+Why is an Environment Bill important to Lancashire, Manchester and Merseyside?